aydrian/fabric-stack-workshop/workshop/part-5.md

 ## ℹ️ [`INSERT`](https://www.cockroachlabs.com/docs/stable/insert.html)

-To add a new row to a table, use `INSERT INTO` followed by the table name and a comma separate list of columns with `VALUES` and a comma separated list of corresponding values.
-You can add `RETURNING` along with a column name to retreive an value created on insert like an id.
+To add a new row to a table, use `INSERT INTO` followed by the table name and a comma-separated list of columns with `VALUES` and a comma-separated list of corresponding values.
+You can add `RETURNING` along with a column name to retreive a value created on insert like an id.

 ```SQL
 INSERT INTO {table_name} ({col_name_1}, {col_name_2}, ... {col_name_n})